islomar/payments-api/README.md

 ### Mutation testing
 * Mutation testing is a good way to check how good your tests are.
-* Run `mvn clean test && mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage` (you need to run the tests first)
+* Run `mvn clean test -DwithHistory org.pitest:pitest-maven:mutationCoverage` (example for isolated tests)
 * You can see locally the HTML reports created under /target/pit-reports/<timestamp>